Justintime50/styles/README.md

 * Programs should be made up of many small classes
 * OCP: Open-Closed Principle, classes are open to extension but closed to modification
 * DIP: Dependency Inversion Principle, classes should depend on abstractions, not concrete details
+* Using instance variables is a powerful way to cut down on passing large amounts of parameters around your app when everything is stored within the `self` namespace, it can be easily referenced from any instance method and seemingly numberless variables can be associated with `self` (eg: Python)

 ### Comments